What Is It Like In A Hostel?

 Staying at hostels is not in itself, bad and my experiences lead me to recommend it.
-I have been backpacking for almost 3 years staying at various hostels around the world.
+I have been backpacking for almost three years and staying in various hostels around the world.
 While my experiences have been mostly positive.
 There are just some things about it that I find annoying and hate.
 Here are 20 reasons I hate about staying at Hostels

 1 – Bed Bugs

-Unfortunately, bed bugs are real and your likelihood of an encounter with them goes up when you stay at hostels.
+Unfortunately, bed bugs are real, and your likelihood of an encounter with them goes up when you stay at hostels.
 I have had my fair share of bed bugs encounter during my travels.
-Some people are not affected by bites but I am highly allergic to these buggers.
-I break out in hives and the bites are extremely irritating.
-It is like having tiny cuts and somebody had sprayed lemon juice on the wounds.
+Some people are not affected by bites, but I am highly allergic to these buggers.
+I break out in hives, and the bites are incredibly irritating.
+It is like having tiny cuts, and somebody had sprayed lemon juice on the wounds.

 Bed bugs spread from hostels to hostels, hiding in your backpacks and luggage.
 They are found between sheets and covers.
 They are even found lurking in your clothes, and you will not notice because of how tiny they are.
 Bed bugs are nefarious because they can be found even in hostels that appear to be very clean and tidy.

 2 – Dirty Rooms

-While most hostels maintain a high standard of cleanliness, some simply cannot catch up with the cleaning due to the number of visitors or other factors.
+While most hostels maintain a high standard of cleanliness, some cannot catch up with the cleaning due to the number of visitors or other factors.
 Some rooms become dirty even right after being cleaned.

 This is mostly due to the travelers staying in the room.
 Some may not have had bath or washed their laundry for ages, and they are sharing the room with you.
 It is completely out of your control and probably the cause of Number 1 above.

 3 – Dorm Sex